 The criteria to be used when making college comparisons will vary according to student needs.
 Add other criteria as appropriate before comparing colleges.
-College information may be obtained through the College and Career Resource Center in the Counseling Office, internet, college catalogs, college representatives and local college fairs.
+College information may be obtained meeting with your counselor, online, college catalogs, college representatives and local college fairs.
 Plan to tour colleges before fall of senior year, if possible.